saponace/alis-server/README.md

 # cd alis-server
 # ./configure-system.sh
 ```
-The system will reboot into the fresh install
+The system will reboot into the fresh install.

 ### Note
 All the configs are stored in the editable file ./alis-erver.config